FDA/precisionFDA/go/README.md

 ### 2.1 (2022-02-22)

 - The CLI can now download files from private home or a space
-- When uploading files, add the --space-id option to specify a space
+- When uploading files, add the -space-id option to specify a space
-- Specifying --folder-id will allow files to be uploaded to a specific folder
+- Specifying -folder-id will allow files to be uploaded to a specific folder
-- --version flag now prints FIPS only mode confirmation
+- -version flag now prints FIPS only mode confirmation

 ### 2.0.1 (2021-08-26)